Audrey6/DataReconciliationR/README.md

 * Results will be produced into a new file within designated path (12 files)

 ## Datasets
+For this example project, let's take datasets from two systems called Franklin and SeeLoad.
 Columns found within both datasets:
 *Use dataset2 as the source of truth along with the most accurate ID for comparison, DRUID/UUID*